kargarisaac/Hekmatica/README.md

-# Deep Research Agent
+# Hekmatica

+`Hekmat` means wisdom and philosophy in Persian.

-A conversational agent designed to answer questions on various topics by leveraging web search, external tools (like price lookups), and large language models (LLMs).
+Hekmatica is adeep research and conversational agent designed to answer questions on various topics by leveraging web search, external tools (like price lookups), and large language models (LLMs).

 ## Overview